The Island Rule: Why Do Islands Always Have the Coolest Animals?

-THE ISLAND RULE
+THE ISLAND RULE, or WHY ISLANDS RULE

 In comes what’s known as “The Island Rule.”
 The Island Rule, a.k.a.
 “Foster’s Rule,” was first described by J. Bristol Foster in 1964. n Foster’s Nature paper, he described how some animals, like rodents, had enlarged body forms when they lived on islands while other mammals, like carnivores, even-toed ungulates (e.g. hippos and goats), and rabbits shrank down in size compared with their mainland relatives.
 Generally, small things became big and big things got smaller when they live on islands.
 Scientists like to call this phenomenon “insular dwarfism and gigantism.”